Secondary Education Physical Education

-See student work from PE 495 Technology in PE and Coaching
+See student work from PE 300 Technology in Human Performance -

 The School of Health, Physical Education, and Recreation's Physical Education Teacher Education (PETE) Program is committed to preparing students as successful teachers of physical education for licensing in Michigan.
 Reciprocal license agreements allow students to teach in most other states.